isabella232/ingest-central/.github/ISSUE_TEMPLATE/Bug_report.md

 Please explain as much as you can about what you were doing when the bug was observed (to help us reproduce the error for testing).

-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'